 Orchestra/Strings: Students in Grades 4-8 will have the opportunity to participate in Orchestra/Strings.
 Students in Grades 4 and 5 will participate for approximately one (1) instructional hour (during the school day) each week.
 Being part of this group requires dedication to practice on the chosen instrument, local travel and afterschool (including nights and weekends) performances.
-This group is under the direction of Mr. Christopher Connelly.
+This program is led under the direction of Christopher Connelly.

 Safety Patrol: 5th Grade students are selected to serve as safety monitors in the hallways before school and after school during dismissal.
 They assist in keeping the noise levels at an acceptable volume, remind students of school rules (no running in the halls, keeping hands and feet to themselves, walking in a line on the right-hand side of the hall, etc.), escort groups of students to buses and daycare vans, etc. Being chosen to serve on this committee is a privilege.
 Students on this committee must be well-behaved, respectful and be in good academic standing.
+This program is led under the direction of Kathy Lott and Tambra White.